 1. Your public defender may have only minutes to devote to your defense.

-2. Your public defender may lack the resources necessary for a good defense.
+2. A court-appointed attorney may lack the resources necessary for a good defense.

-3. Your public defender may push you to enter a guilty plea.
+3. Public assigned counsel may push you to enter a guilty plea.

 With so many cases to defend, public defenders can be under a great deal of pressure to get as many matters resolved as quickly as possible.
 What’s the quickest way to resolve a criminal case?
 Enter a guilty plea.
 While there are certain situations in which entering into a plea agreement is the smart strategic decision, it is a choice that should be based on the merits of the case, not because the attorney is too busy and needs to move on to their next case.